Hitler, Adolf was born at around 6:30 pm on 20-04-1889 at the Gasthof zum Pommer

-Angela Gaubal Hammitzscher-Hitler died age 66, on 30-04-1949, in Hannover, she had two daughters Geli, born 1908 and Elfried born 1910 and a stepbrother Leo Rudolf Raubal
+Angela Gaubal Hammitzscher-Hitler died age 66, on 30-04-1949, in Hanover, she had two daughters Geli, born 1908 and Elfried born 1910 and a stepbrother Leo Rudolf Raubal

-Hitler’s father, Alois Hitler, was an illegitimate child of Maria Anna Schicklgruber, so his paternity was not listed on his birth certificate; he bore his mother’s surname.
+Hitler’s father Alois Hitler., was an illegitimate child of Maria Anna Schicklgruber, so his paternity was not listed on his birth certificate; he bore his mother’s surname.
 In 1842, Johann Georg Hiedler married Maria and in 1876 Alois testified before a notary and three witnesses that Johann was his father.
 Despite this testimony, Alois’ paternity has been the subject of controversy.
 After receiving a “blackmail letter” from Hitler’s half nephew

 Dr. Eduard Bloch.
 Beth Davis Cemetery.